Obtaining a Wetland Permit

 This application is for larger projects that could have a more significant impact on Wetland Resource Areas and the environment.
 These involve more detailed engineered plans and a more stringent review.

 Filing fees for NOIs vary depending on the proposed project.
 NOIs require notice to abutters within 100 feet of the project.
 Proof of mailing is required to be submitted at the application's first public hearing.
 The NOI also needs to be advertised in the newspaper (the Community Development office will take care of this).
+Make sure you send your application and materials to MassDEP.

 If approved, the NCC will issue an Order of Conditions (OOC) - a wetlands permit requiring general and special conditions to be met pre-construction, during construction, and post-construction.
 Some of the conditions are in perpetuity so it is of utmost importance to read through your OOC!